Lur1an/streameroo/README.md

 # streameroo
 A collection of mini-frameworks & tools for building asynchronous applications in rust.

+## What is this crate for?
+`streameroo` is a collection of mini-frameworks & tools for building asynchronous applications in rust.
+I built a small version of my ideas for working with AMQP using `lapin` and `tokio`, I have a few plans for working with [fluvio](https://github.com/infinyon/fluvio).

 ## AMQP

 Through traits & wrapper types you can instrument the framework to take care of a lot of boilerplate and verbose pain when working with `lapin`.